10 Ways Your Life Will Improve Without Sugar

 5. You Can Deal With Your Anxiety & Depression

 Whether you’ve got a minimalist sweet tooth or a full on sugar habit the effects of sugar are different for everyone.
-One thing we do know is that the ups and downs of continual sugar spikes mean if you don’t get your fix you could go through an addict-like withdrawal with signs like anxiety, restlessness and depression.
+One thing we do know is that the ups and downs of continual sugar spikes mean if you don’t get your fix you could go through an addiction-like withdrawal with signs like anxiety, restlessness and depression.